adblockplus/web.adblockplus.org/pages/privacy.md

 - {{ android-browser-crash-data-item-7[list item] Free ram }}
 - {{ android-browser-crash-data-item-7[list item] A timestamp of when a crash happened }}

 {{ android-browser-crash-data-paragraph-1 Said data is only collected when the application crashes or throws an error.
-You can opt-out from sending such reports via Settings > Privacy > "Help us make Adblock Browser better". }}
+You can opt-out from sending such reports via Settings > Privacy > Help us make Adblock Browser better. }}

 ###### {{ android-browser-data-retention-heading[heading] Data retention }}